astghikhak77/terraform-provider-aws/website/docs/cdktf/python/r/s3control_storage_lens_configuration.html.markdown

 The `expanded_prefixes_data_export` block supports the following:

 * `s3_bucket_destination` (Optional) The bucket where the S3 Storage Lens expanded prefixes data export will be located.
 See [S3 Bucket Destination](#s3-bucket-destination) below for more details.
-* `storage_lens_table_destination` (Optional) The table where the S3 Storage Lens expanded prefixes data export will be located.
+* `storage_lens_table_destination` (Optional) S3 table bucket where the S3 Storage Lens expanded prefixes data export will be located.
 See [Storage Lens Table Destination](#storage-lens-table-destination) below for more details.

 ### Cloud Watch Metrics